 Water, uneven sidewalks, slippery floors, defective stairs, and unpainted curbs are but a few hazards you may face says Philadelphia slip-fall lawyer Rand Spear.

 Slips that cause serious injuries can happen just about anywhere for a number of reasons.
 While they are more likely to happen outside in the winter because of snow and ice, a slip and fall can happen during any season indoors or outside says Philadelphia slip-fall lawyer Rand Spear.

 Slips can occur on sidewalks, in government buildings, commercial properties and private residences.
 You just need to be at the wrong place at the wrong time to find yourself on the floor and injured.
-Here are some dangerous situations that can be caused by a building owner or manager who isn’t taking the proper steps to keep people safe, according to EMC Insurance.
+Here are some dangerous situations that can be caused by a building owner or manager who isn’t taking the proper steps to keep people safe.

 If you’re inside a commercial business and shopping for what you need and want, you will often find stores are renovating, changing displays or employees are stocking items.
 If not done correctly this can cause problems for customers.

 - If objects are blocking a walking path or aisle and you try to walk over or around them it can cause you to fall.